 First and foremost, marketers should focus on the potential of wearable technology in creating ‘hyper-convenience’ for the consumer.
 Streamlining the customer journey and cutting through the plethora of blanket marketing messages individuals encounter on a daily basis could prove instrumental in increasing engagement and securing competitive advantage.
 Crucially, for such personalisation to prove effective, businesses must work to understand their customer base, uncovering the barriers to purchase and identifying at what stage of the buying journey an intervention is required.

-Another area where the utilisation of wearable technology seems inevitable is in evolution of the in-store experience.
-Again, strategies here should focus on increasing convenience for the consumer, for example, wearable devices could vibrate to signal when the consumer has passed an item in-store which is named on their electronic shopping list.
-I-beacons can also be utilised to ready click and collect orders when individuals enter the store, reducing waiting times.
+Another area where the utilisation of wearable technology seems inevitable is in the evolution of the in-store experience.
+Again, strategies here should focus on increasing convenience for the consumer, for example, wearable devices could vibrate to signal when the consumer has passed an item in-store that is named on their electronic shopping list.
+I-beacons can also be utilised to ready-click and collect orders when individuals enter the store, reducing waiting times.

 While such contingencies may prove vital in driving consumers back to the high street, hyper-convenience should not eliminate the opportunity to up-sell or encourage impulse buying.
 To preserve this revenue boosting contingency, store layout requires particular attention.
 Ideally, checkouts and collection points should be located at the back of the premises to encourage browsing, and personalised marketing messages and POS materials can be used to direct customers to different floors, departments, or areas of the store.

 Andy Eaton is head of technology at print and marketing communications specialist Vital Communications.